vassomak/Vowel-Cepstrum-Analysis/README.md

 ## Observations

-* At each vowel the masculine pitch is about 100Hz lower than the female one.
+* For each vowel, the masculine pitch is about 100Hz lower than the female one.
 The following table represents the measured fundamental frequencies, in Hz.

 gender \ vowel  | 'a'   | 'e' | 'i' | 'o' | 'u'